An Astute Economist

 My career journey began in 2008 where I served as a Research Analyst and Student Associate at ValueFronteira Limited, an economic research and consulting firm.
 At VF, I prepared monthly macroeconomic reports, industry reports, money and financial market updates and wrote articles on economic issues.

 Thereafter, I moved to Agusto & Co., Nigeria’s top research and credit ratings company, where I built my skills in Macroeconomic and Industry Analysis.
-I currently work as an Economist at the Nigerian Economic Summit Group (NESG), a foremost private sector-led think tank, committed to the development of a competitive Nigerian economy.
-At the NESG, I lead several research projects including the annual NESG Macroeconomic Outlook, which defines the NESG’s advocacy agenda with the Nigerian government for the year.
+At Agusto & Co., I conducted macroeconomic analysis and also prepared detailed industry reports for clients such as commercial banks, pension industry players, financiers, etc. From Agusto & Co., I joined the Nigerian Economic Summit Group (NESG), a foremost private sector-led think tank, committed to the development of a competitive Nigerian economy.
+At the NESG, I serve as a senior economist and lead several research projects including the annual NESG Macroeconomic Outlook, which sets the NESG’s advocacy agenda for the year.
 Since inception, the report has gained significant global readership and is a reference tool for policy makers, business leaders on key policy and economic issues surrounding the Nigerian Economy.
 You can view the 2020 edition here and the 2021 edition here.

 Our latest and interesting project is the “Nigeria in 2050 Scenarios Project”, which basically pictures Three Scenarios for Nigeria as we approach 2050 and what the country must do to achieve the best case scenario- Nigeria Rises.
 You can view my presentation of the scenarios at the 25th Nigerian Economic Summit here.
 The Summit had in attendance Nigeria’s President, cabinet ministers, state governors and captains of industry.

 My love for Economics extends beyond professional engagements.

-I have a Bachelor’s Degree in Economics from Delta State University and I also have a Master’s Degree in Economics from the University of Lagos.
+I have a Bachelor’s Degree in Economics from Delta State University and a Master’s Degree in Economics from the University of Lagos both in Nigeria.
+I am a PhD researcher at SOAS, University of London, working on Structural Transformation and Economic Inclusion of African economies with a specific focus on Nigeria.